16 Comments

 “We lie to tell the hardest truths” really stayed with me.
 That distance you’re talking about is part of how I was able to write any of this at all.
 Thank you for sharing that.

-Andrea 🌄's avatar
+Andrea (Andy) Curran 🌄's avatar

 The restraint in this essay makes the ache really land.
 A grief that has made a home inside your bones and now sits reverently.
 Beautifully done. ❤️